youldash/iOS/Day 1/README.md

 ## What's Next?

-**Congratulations!** You are now ready to tackle the challenges introduced in [Day 2](https://github.com/youldash/iOS/blob/master/Day%202/).
+**Congratulations!** You are now ready to tackle the challenges introduced in [Day 2: Collections and Enumerations](https://github.com/youldash/iOS/blob/master/Day%202/).